 In the past decade, suicide has become an epidemic plaguing the military and veteran community, with upwards of 20 suicides a day by veterans, service members, Guard Members and Reservists.
-To play a role in combatting this crisis, Mad in America has launched the Veterans, Service Members & Military Families Initiative, under the editorship of Derek Blumke, to help the community become better educated and to assist service members, veterans and their families to identify alternatives to the dominant drug-based model of mental health.
-If you have queries about this page please get in touch with Derek.
+To play a role in combatting this crisis, Mad in America has developed this resource section for veterans, service members, and their families to identify risks associated with the prescribing of antidepressants and other psychiatric medication, and to identify alternatives to the dominant drug-based model of mental health.
+If you have queries about this page please get in touch with Robert Whitaker at [email protected].

 From the Archives